 Important: The only Informix connection type supported by IBM Informix JDBC Driver is tcp.
 Shared memory and other connection types are not supported.
-For more information about connection types, see the Administrator's Guide for your database server.
+For more information about connection types, see the IBM Informix: Administrator's Guide for your database server.

 Important: Not all methods of the Connection interface are supported by IBM Informix JDBC Driver.
-For a list of unsupported methods, see "Unsupported Methods" on page 3-19.
+For a list of unsupported methods, see "Unsupported Methods and Methods that Behave Differently" on page 3-16.